Looking for a fresh pick?

 - Importing & Exporting: Bill.com has extensive importing and exporting capabilities.
 You can import and export vendors, customers, accounts, departments, items, locations, classes, jobs, bills, vendor credits, invoices, and credit memos all via .csv.
 You can also export fund transfers and payments.
 The software also syncs with popular accounting programs to make your payment process seamless.

 Finding the answers you are looking for with Bill.com is still a bit of a challenge.
 There is no phone support, so the main support option is a support form.
-In my experience, responses can take days (which is a huge downgrade from our last review) and the responses you do get are not always thorough.
+In my experience, responses can take days and the responses you do get are not always thorough.
 Luckily, there is a decent help center available as well as a couple of other support resources:

 - Support Form: You can submit a support inquiry in the Message Center located in the help center.